-Access to healthy, affordable food has long been a problem in Haiti.
-But Haiti’s climate and topography are well-suited to the cultivation of fruits and vegetables.
-With funding from IDRC, local organizations showed 1,100 Port-au-Prince residents how to grow food in small spaces.
-They have reaped many benefits: improved diets and health, greater concern for the environment, reduced spending on food, increased self-esteem, and stronger neighbourhood bonds.
+Despite a climate and topography well-suited to the cultivation of fruits and vegetables, access to healthy, affordable food has long been a challenge in Haiti.
+With our funding, local organizations taught 1,100 Port-au-Prince residents how to grow food in small spaces.
+The outcome is impressive: improved diets and health, greater concern for the environment, reduced spending on food, increased self-esteem, and stronger neighbourhood bonds.

 - train teachers and researchers in high-quality science and technology skills